Titus-von-Koeller/tiniflow/README.md

 ## Running the tests

-'make.flow' encodes all the current testing functionality.
-The 'watch' targets are especially useful in this regards, as they rerun the chosen test(s) on every change of the 'tiniflow/*.py'-files
+`make.flow` encodes all the current testing functionality.
+The 'watch' targets are especially useful in this regards, as they rerun the chosen test(s) on every change of the `tiniflow/*.py`-files
 ## Authors

 * **Titus von Köller** <!-- - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) -->